enchant97/web-portal/docs/users/usage.md

 ### Administration Settings
 This plugin also has a management page, which is accessed from the "Plugin Settings" page.
 It has the following sub pages:

-- Search Engines - Allows admin to add search engines which can be selected from the search widget
+- Engine Management - Allows admin to add search engines which can be selected from the search widget
 - Links Management - Allows admin to add links which can be selected from the links widget
 - Upload Icons - Allows admin to upload icons which can be used in the links widget for a app icon

+### Widget Editor (In Dashboard)
+Some widgets included in this plugin allow you to configure them.
+#### Links
+In the widget editor you can place links onto the widget.
+These links have to be added by an admin first, by going to the plugin "Administration Settings" page and navigating to "Links Management".

+You may also set "Compact Links" configuration which allows the links widget to display in a compact format, useful for when you have lots of links.

+#### Web Search
+In the widget editor you to select a specific search engine.
+These search engines have to be added by an admin first, by going to the plugin "Administration Settings" page and navigating to "Engine Management".

 ## Plugin - Core-Extras
 The Core-Extras plugin which is built-in to Web Portal (unless you removed it).
 It provides several widgets which are listed below: